Arlenka/webcorpora/README.md

+# Project
+This website was created for the team of GICR (http://www.webcorpora.ru/en/) to annotate misprints in texts.
-# webcorpora
+# Technology
-Site for misprints annotations
+ASP.NET